Robert Morley: Career

-Ken Annakin's Those Magnificent Men in Their Flying Machines was released 16 June 1965.
-In the British period comedy film, Morley is featured among an international ensemble cast including Stuart Whitman, Sarah Miles, Terry-Thomas, James Fox, Red Skelton, Benny Hill, Jean-Pierre Cassel, Gert Fröbe and Alberto Sordi.
-The film, revolving around the craze of early aviation circa 1910, is about a pompous newspaper magnate (Morley) who is convinced, by his daughter (Miles) and her fiancé (Fox), to organize an air race from London to Paris.
-A large sum of money is offered to the winner, hence it attracts a variety of characters who participate.
-The film received positive reviews, describing it as funny, colourful, clever and having captured the early enthusiasm for aviation.
-It was treated as a major production, one of only three full-length 70 mm Todd-AO Fox releases in 1965 with an intermission and musical interlude part of the original screenings.
-Because of the Todd-AO process, the film was an exclusive roadshow feature initially shown in deluxe Cinerama venues, where customers needed reserved seats purchased ahead of time.
-The film grossed $31,111,111 theatrically and on home video $29,950,000.
-Audience reaction both in first release and even today, is nearly universal in assessing the film as one of the "classic" aviation films.

 Morley also personified the conservative Englishman in many comedy and caper films.
 He was the face of BOAC (later British Airways) as the merry television commercial spokesman of the 1970s with "We'll take good care of you" for British Airways.
 Later in his career, he received critical acclaim and numerous accolades for his performance in Who Is Killing the Great Chefs of Europe?

+In 1980, Morley hosted and provided explanatory introductions to the 14-episode Granada Television anthology series Ladykillers.
 During the 1980s, Morley hosted a celebrity cooking show on Cable TV, Celebrity Chefs.
-In 1980, Morley hosted (providing explanatory introductions) the 14-episode Granada Television anthology series Ladykillers.

 He was renowned as a witty raconteur and for being an eloquent conversationalist, as well as a noted and enthusiastic gourmet, in real life and in various roles in film and TV.

+In January 1957, Morley went into partnership with Robin Fox in a new production company called the Robin Fox Partnership Ltd, with its offices at 24, Old Burlington Street.
 Morley was honoured by being the first King of Moomba appointed by the Melbourne Moomba festival committee and, in typical humility, he accepted the crown in bare feet.
 Morley was in Australia touring his one-man show, The Sound of Morley.

 In his book British Film Character Actors, Terence Pettigrew wrote: "Morley, who has more wobbly chins than a Shanghai drinking club, enjoys poking fun at life's absurdities, among whom he generously includes himself."

 He was the subject of This Is Your Life in 1974 when he was surprised by Eamonn Andrews.